jsyshin/Taipei-Housing-ML-Project/README.md

 ### Data

-The modified Boston housing dataset consists of 414 data points, with each datapoint having 3 features.
+The modified Taipei housing dataset consists of 414 data points, with each datapoint having 3 features.
 This dataset is a modified version of the Taipei Housing dataset found on the [UCI Machine Learning Repository] https://archive.ics.uci.edu/ml/datasets/Real+estate+valuation+data+set

 **Features**
 X2=the house age (unit: year)